Lucas’ State of the City 2026 highlights infrastructure, parks, and planning; sidesteps more pressing concerns

 On Feb.
 11 at City Hall, Mayor Quinton Lucas’ 2026 State of the City Address began with a sharp prayer.

-“We confess we fly the red, black, and green in February atop City Hall, while white household wealth is 10 times that of Black households in the city,” says Reverend Dr. Vernon Howard, among other observations of growth amid ongoing inequity.
+“We confess we fly the red, black, and green in February atop City Hall, while white household wealth is 10 times that of Black households in the city,” said Reverend Dr. Vernon Howard, among other observations of growth amid ongoing inequity.

-Accordingly, Mayor Lucas used his address to emphasize investing the upcoming fiscal year’s $2.5 billion budget for a city both affordable to locals and welcoming to visitors as a soon-to-be World Cup host.
+Mayor Lucas used his address to emphasize investing the upcoming fiscal year’s $2.5 billion budget for a city both affordable to locals and welcoming to visitors as a soon-to-be World Cup host.
 The highlights included major funding towards KCPD, housing initiatives, infrastructure/transportation, and workforce benefits—not to mention, keeping the Royals in Missouri.

 The $2.5 billion budget and the KCPD

-The relationship between the public and private sector was emphasized.
+The relationship between the public and private sectors was emphasized.
 Private money along with prosperous growth and economic development were proposed as the primary means of funding public projects—not a raise of the taxpayer’s dollar.

-Mayor Lucas expressed, “At the core of the $2.5 billion budget for the next fiscal year is our people.”
+Lucas expressed, “At the core of the $2.5 billion budget for the next fiscal year is our people.”

 “As with past years, public safety investments will form the core of our general fund expenses, constituting 75% of our general fund budget.” (“Oh,” exhaled an audience member.)